Regex

 them is difficult but Python provides a package for us to use them easily.

-This module shows a few examples of how to use the re
+This module shows a few examples of how to use the re package to search

 predefined text snippets stored in module-level constants.